nasserml/GenMail-AI/README.md

 ## 💖 Support & Donations

-If you find CodeMind AI helpful and would like to support its development, you can make a donation:
+If you find GenMail AI helpful and would like to support its development, you can make a donation:

 - **PayPal**: [mnasserone@gmail.com](mailto:mnasserone@gmail.com)